development

 A GeoJSON shape defined by a ring of coordinate points that encloses a geographic area, used to define routing coverage boundaries.

 Polygon geometry is a GeoJSON geometry type that represents a closed shape on a map by connecting a series of coordinate points.
-In the context of Apple Maps routing integration, polygons define the exact geographic boundaries where your app can provide directions.
-Each polygon consists of at least one linear ring - an ordered array of longitude-latitude pairs where the first and last point are identical, closing the shape.
+In Apple Maps routing integration, polygons define the exact geographic boundaries where your app can provide directions.
+Each polygon consists of at least one linear ring - an ordered array of longitude-latitude pairs where the first and last point match, closing the shape.

 Structure of a GeoJSON Polygon